Krishna-Aaketi/My_Learning_Vault/Linux_System_programming/Files/README.md

 }
 #endif
 ```
+## Check if a file exists in the current directory?
 ```c
 /* * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * *
  * 4.Write a C program to check if a file named "sample.txt" exists in the current directory?  *